 We all know that after 14 years of vanvas of the Pandavas, they had to return to the kingdom.
 Hence, Bhima left Hidimbi in the forest with her clan and went away.
 She agreed and supported this decision.
 Though we might not agree on whether what Bhima did was right, we can definitely compare her dedication, loyalty and sacrifice with the women of today, who let go of their husbands, who serve their country.
-The wives of armed forces sacrifice a lot when their husbands leave them for a greater cause.
+The wives of armed forces sacrifice a lot when their husbands leave them for a more significant cause.

 Related reading: What is it like to be a soldier’s wife… #MyStory